Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Players are allowed to give other players Trade Goods from their Trade Good Area at any time.
 This makes Trade Goods a flexible currency with which to bribe, pay, or assist other players economically.

 ## Trade Contracts and Trade Agreements <a name="TradeContractsAndTradeAgreements"></a>
+> Change from base SA: Made the distinction between your "Trade Contracts": the trade cards of your race, and your "Trade Agreements": the Trade Contracts of other races you got in exchange of your Trade Contracts.
+Without this distinction, you never know when an effect refers to "your Trade Agreements" if it refers to what I called "your Trade Contracts" or what I called "your Trade Agreements".
+Even saying "your active Trade Agreements" is not actually clear; are these the Trade Contracts you gave to other people, or the Trade Contracts of other people you got in exchange?
+In addition, this terminology felt more natural to me as the cards themselves have a "Trade Contract" side and a "Trade Agreement" one.

 **Content:**